 YouTube further allowed community playlists to be created, where users could create a rotation of songs that others could listen to.
 This allowed new music to be discovered—made listening social before Spotify, Mog, and others started to pick up steam there, and eased the burden of hand-selecting the songs yourself if you were in a rush.
 The crowd steps in to lend a hand.

-So what if we did the same thing with learning?
+So what if, in a world of textbooks or overpriced and mediocre ‘personalized learning software’–we did the same thing with learning?

 In formal education, things are obviously a bit different, but not really.